platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 Bringing content closer to users helps enhance your site's perceived performance, and can therefore improve user engagement and retention.

-By default, Dedicated plans include a [Fastly](./fastly.md) CDN managed by Platform.sh.
+By default, Dedicated projects include a [Fastly](./fastly.md) CDN managed by Platform.sh.
 Self-Service Grid plans don't include a CDN by default, but you can set up one at any time.

 ## Before you begin